ArtisticRoomba/ss14docs/src/en/space-station-14/core-tech/atmospherics/delta-pressure.md

 }
 ```

-This could be vectorized via having a bulk `GasMixture` retrieval helper method that retrieved an array of `GasMixture`s, using methods in `NumericsHelpers` to calculate pressure, as all other values are values that we can simply read.
-This is a hypothetical though—a volume of zero might prove to be problematic, however we could `Debug.Assert` that it is not zero as Delta-Pressure is explicitly calculating `GasMixture`s that belong to a `TileAtmosphere`, which will never have a zero volume.
+## Future Performance Improvements
+Right now, the time complexity for DeltaPressure is $O(n)$ where $n = \text{number of entities}$.
+Parallel solve and SIMD certainly help, but the sheer time is spent processing a lot of entities.

-The second calculation is this absolutely naive loop I wrote in 2 seconds:
+There is one major scalar calculation, which is this absolutely naive loop I wrote in 2 seconds:
 ```csharp
 var maxPressure = 0f;
 var maxDelta = 0f;